 The all-day menu features starters of mussels in white wine, tiger prawns with garlic and chilli, crab with avocado on toast, steak tartare with horseradish, Burrata with black figs and wild mushroom bruschetta priced between £5-12.
 Mains include steaks from the Macken Brothers which are served with café de Paris butter, béarnaise or peppercorn sauce for £13-24.
 Other mains include pork belly with crackling, lamb ragout, calves liver with onion mash, salmon with spiced tomatoes and olives, sea bass with new potatoes and battered cod with chips.
 Veggies might be tempted by the aubergine Parmigiana or pumpkin risotto.
 Mains are priced at £11-17.
 They also offer a cheeseburger, croque monsieur, and madame, sandwiches like the chicken club and salads like quinoa, feta, beets and broccoli.
 On Sundays they serve a roast – you can have roast rib of beef or roast chicken which are served with goose fat roast potatoes, cauliflower cheese and seasonal greens for £19.

 High Road Brasserie Interiors

-Either side are two dining areas.
-To the right there’s a long leather seat which stretches the entire wall and is very comfy.
-This seating is faced with zinc topped tables with room for two people which can easily be pushed together to accommodate more if required.
+Either side is two dining areas.
+To the right, there’s a long leather seat which stretches the entire wall and is very comfy.
+This seating is faced with zinc-topped tables with room for two people which can easily be pushed together to accommodate more if required.
 The other side of the bar you’ll find additional seating for larger groups and the door through to the toilets.